B.F.A. Senior Thesis Exhibition

 You can plan to submit work in any medium in late February or early March by bringing it to the School Gallery, along with completed application form (dates and specific instructions will be posted on the website).
-The exhibition typically runs for three weeks and the director of Galleries encourages students to price works and list them for sale to interested gallery attendees.
+The exhibition typically runs for three weeks and the director of galleries encourages students to price works and list them for sale to interested gallery attendees.

-Contact Anderson Turner, firstname.lastname@example.org, Director of Galleries, for further information.
+Contact Anderson Turner, firstname.lastname@example.org, director of galleries, for further information.

-Awards and cash prizes will be given for Best in Show ($1,000); First Runner Up ($500); and Second Runner Up ($250).
+Awards and cash prizes will be given for Best in Show ($1,000), First Runner-up ($500) and Second Runner-up ($250).
 A People's Choice Award ($500) will also be awarded to the finalist whose work garners the most votes at the gallery.

-In the final week of the fall and spring semesters, every student in all sections of foundations classes (Drawing I & II, 2-D composition, 3-D composition, Digital Media) choose their strongest work to exhibit in the Center for the Visual Arts.
-This Foundations Show celebrates the achievements, growth, and exploration that students attain in these intensive courses and serves to introduce their talents to the School of Art community.
-Participation in organizing, installing, labeling, and lighting the work becomes a laboratory for mounting a professional exhibition and moving creative output from the classroom to the wider public.
+In the final week of the fall and spring semesters, every student in all sections of Foundations classes (Drawing I & II, 2-D composition, 3-D composition, Digital Media) choose their strongest work to exhibit in the Center for the Visual Arts.
+This Foundations Show celebrates the achievements, growth and exploration that students attain in these intensive courses and serves to introduce their talents to the School of Art community.
+Participation in organizing, installing, labeling and lighting the work becomes a laboratory for mounting a professional exhibition and moving creative output from the classroom to the wider public.

-Each semester instructors award Outstanding Student Recognition at this exhibition to those students who have shown exceptional potential, achieved extraordinary growth, or demonstrated unwavering commitment to their discipline.
+Each semester instructors award Outstanding Student Recognition at this exhibition to those students who have shown exceptional potential, achieved extraordinary growth or demonstrated unwavering commitment to their discipline.
 In addition, faculty jurors select from submitted work to award the Tippens Scholarship, made possible by a generous donation by Jack and Dora Tippens.

-Please, check with your instructors for further details or contact Professor Mark Schatz, email@example.com, coordinator of the Foundations Program or further information.
+Please, check with your instructors for further details or contact Mark Schatz, email@example.com, coordinator of the Foundations Program or further information.

 GAR Foundation Exhibition

 Each year, beginning in 2011, the GAR Foundation has hired a graduate student in the School of Art at Kent State University to curate a long-term exhibition of undergraduate art work by students at the University of Akron Myers School of Art and the Kent State University School of Art.
 Works selected, mostly but not exclusively wall pieces, are exhibited in the renovated Andrew Jackson House near downtown Akron, location of the corporate offices of the GAR Foundation.
-Exhibitors receive a $100 honorarium for each work selected for exhibition, and each year the staff of the Foundation chooses a “Best in Show” that they then purchase for their permanent collection
+Exhibitors receive a $100 honorarium for each work selected for exhibition, and each year the staff of the Foundation chooses a “Best in Show” that they then purchase for their permanent collection.

 Call for submissions usually comes late in the fall semester (by about mid-November), with a mid-January deadline for review.
-This show is open to junior and senior undergraduates enrolled full-time or part-time in the School of Art at Kent State University or the Myers School of Art at the University of Akron.
+This show is open to junior and senior undergraduates enrolled full time or part time in the School of Art at Kent State University or the Myers School of Art at the University of Akron.
 The curator works directly with both schools in collecting submissions.

 The graduate curator then works with exhibitors to display works most effectively in the GAR offices, with a reception and celebration of the year’s artists in late February or early March.
-Works remain on display, with a color handlist of all those exhibited including prices of those for sale, through November, when they are brought back to KSU for pickup by each artist.
+Works remain on display, with a color handlist of all those exhibited including prices of those for sale, through November, when they are brought back to Kent State for pickup by each artist.

-For further information, contact Anderson Turner, firstname.lastname@example.org, Director of Galleries.
+For further information, contact Anderson Turner, firstname.lastname@example.org, director of galleries.